Or3stis/find_ip/README.md

 # find_ip
-IP finder and geolocator using ruby and system commands.
+IP parcer and geolocator using ruby and system commands.
 No external library needed.

 Simple script that locates the IP addresses from a text file.